 Prerequisite(s): A grade of "C" or higher in ACC 252 and a grade of "C" or higher in ACC 255; or consent of instructor, the Accounting Program Coordinator, or the Business, Legal & Technology Education Department Chairperson.

-Recommended Preparation: Credit in ENG 100 or ESL 100; and credit in BUS 250 or MATH 115; and credit in SP 151 or SP 251; and credit in ICS 101.
+Recommended Preparation: Credit in ENG 100 or ESL 100; and credit in BUS 250 or MATH 115; and credit in SP 151 or

-Comment: ACC 261B is repeatable for a maximum of six credits.
-A student may not repeat the same topic course for additional credit.
+Comment: ACC 261B is not repeatable for a maximum of six credits.
+Students must have working knowledge of University of Hawai'i sponsored Google applications.

-ACC 261 (Alpha) covers one of the hottest accounting technology trends impacting accounting information and management systems - Data Analytics.
+ACC 261B covers one of the hottest accounting technology trends impacting accounting information and management systems - Data Analytics.
 There are numerous high-wage, high-demand career opportunities currently available in this field.
 The course is designed to enhance the ability of students to think critically and to develop the knowledge, skills, and attitudes necessary to compete effectively in the rapidly changing world of accounting information technology.
 Students will research and present how companies are using Data Analytics to enhance their accounting information and management systems and make data-driven management decisions.

 - 1. Explain the importance of Data Analytics in accounting information and management systems. - 2.
-Use standard terminology and vocabulary commonly used in Data Analytics - 3.
+Use standard terminology and vocabulary commonly used in Data Analytics. - 3.
 Demonstrate proficiency in the use of Data Analytics software such as Excel, Tableau, and Power BI. - 4.
 Demonstrate effective communication and teamwork skills in completing Data Analytics multiple individual projects and a team project. - 5.
 Demonstrate sound business ethics and perform efficiently at the paraprofessional level in working with Data.